YasinSyed-2099/Automobile-Insurance-Complaints-Rankings/README.md

 ---

 ## **Short Description**
-This project leverages publicly available DFS-NYS complaint and premium data (2009–2023) to build a comprehensive diagnostic report and interactive dashboard.
+This project leverages publicly available DFS-NY complaint and premium data (2009–2023) to build a comprehensive diagnostic report and interactive dashboard.

 - SQL was used to extract and rank insurers by total premiums written, selecting the top five companies for focused analysis.
 - Power BI was used to create visualizations showing complaint distribution, trends over time, and premium progression for Allstate Insurance Company.